celador/ForceCode/README.md

 ## Change Log

+* 3.8.5
+    * Switching user optimizations (It's now quite a bit faster to switch (varys with workspace))
+    * Context menu added to user names.
+You can now right click on a username to log out without switching to it first and you can switch by right click as well.
+    * Limits now shown on all usernames if you've connected previously (will reset if you close and reopen vscode)
+    * Only deploy the files contained in package.xml when chosing the deploy menu option.
+    * Fix retrieving gzip static resources
+    * Fix exception when exiting "Retrieve Package/Metadata" menu
 * 3.8.4
     * ForceCode now detects when a refresh token has expired and will make you log in again.
     * Fix retrieving all standard objects